 On average, auto insurance for the BMW X3 costs roughly $180 a month — or $2,160 a year.
 While this estimate is nearly $1,000 higher than the national average, your actual rates may vary since the cost of auto insurance is influenced by a number of factors.
 For example, the average cost in Arizona is $1,222 compared to $2,201 in Georgia.
 This discrepancy highlights why its so important to get quotes from multiple providers.

-Compare insurance providers that cover BMW X3
+Compare insurance for your BMW X3

 How to compare insurance for the BMW X3